floswald/NumericalMethods/README.md

 1. [What is Version Control? watch this 5 minute video.](http://git-scm.com/video/what-is-version-control) and go back to Clement's stuff if unclear.

-## Homeworks

-There will be homeworks.
-They will be listed within the [Course Outline](#course-outline).

-## Term Project

-This year your term project will be to replicate a paper published in an economics journal.
-Ideally this would be related to your field of interest.
-The requirements for choice of paper to replicate are:

-1. Published version and replication kit is available online.
-2. The paper to replicate must not use julia.
-3. You must use julia for your replication.
-    * Ideally your choice will involve at least some level of computational interest (i.e. more than an IV regression)
-    * However, you can replicate a paper with an IV regression, but you have to go all the way to get the exact same results as in the paper.
-I.e. if the author typed the stata command `ivreg2 lw s expr tenure rns smsa _I* (iq=med kww age), cluster(year)` you will have to write (or find) julia code which will match all output from this, including standard errors.
-I do not recommend to do this.
-4. You need to set up a public github repository where you will build a documentation website of your implementation.
-You'll learn how to do this in the course.
-5. I encourage you to let the world know about your replication effort via social media and/or email to the authors directly.
-This is independent of whether you were able or not to replicate the results.
-Replication is not about finding errors in other peoples' work.
-If you are able to replicate some result in julia, this may be very interesting for others.

-## Grade

-Your grade will be 60% homeworks, 40% term project.

-## Textbooks

-There are some excellent references for computational methods out there.
-This course will use material from

-* **Fackler and Miranda** (2002), Applied Computational Economics and Finance, MIT Press
-* **Kenneth Judd** (1998), Numerical Methods in Economics, MIT Press
-* **Nocedal, Jorge, and Stephen J. Wright** (2006): Numerical Optimization, Springer-Verlag
-* [**Kochenderfer and Wheeler**](https://mitpress.mit.edu/books/algorithms-optimization) (2019), Algorithms for Optimization, MIT Press
-* [**A Gentle Introduction to Effective Computing in Quantitative Research**](https://mitpress.mit.edu/books/gentle-introduction-effective-computing-quantitative-research) - What Every Research Assistant Should Know, Harry J. Paarsch and Konstantin Golyaev

-<p align="center"><a href="https://floswald.github.io/NumericalMethods/"> <b>Go to course website</b> :balloon:</a></p>

 ## License